luca-nik/mev_agent/README.md

 </div>

-Knowing the user intent, and the possible paths in the market connecting the desired user tokens, `Agent` can now search for the optimal coin exchange among the directed paths to maximize the user surplus.
+Knowing the user intent, and the possible paths in the market connecting the desired user tokens, the `Agent` can now search for the optimal coin exchange among the directed paths to maximize the user surplus.

 ![Equation](docs/images/surplus_maximization_equation.png)

 With `N` being the number of simple paths connecting `token1` with `token2` in the strategy graph.

-In case the keyword `partial_fill = false` in the user order, the condition for the total amount of coins sold will be a strict equality (*Fly-or-kill* situation).
+In case the keyword `partial_fill = false` is in the user order, the condition for the total amount of coins sold will be strict equality (*Fly-or-kill* situation).

 <div align="center">
   <img src="docs/images/example_strategy-paths.png" alt="Diagram">